 It takes 8 mins to reach Laxman Mandir from Keoladeo Bird Sanctuary.

-5. Bharatpur Government Museum.
 Bharatpur Tourism promotes ravaged ruins from the history of Bharatpur, placed in the museum with immense severity for tourists to experience the era.
-Located near Lohagarh fort, it possesses convoluted paintings on leaves, mica, litho paper and stone sculptures, terracotta, coins, weapons and more.
+Located near Lohagarh fort, it possesses convoluted paintings on leaves, mica, litho paper and stone sculptures, terracotta, coins, weapons, and more.
 Stored since 1944 AD, it still holds the rich heritage of Bharatpur.

 It has a 5 rupees entry fee for Indians and 50 for foreigners.
 The timings are from 9:45 am to 5:15 pm and closed on Monday and Public holidays.